scoyoc/climateAnalyzeR/README.md

 ## Examples

-Here is the function that renders pdf reports using RMarkdown.
+Here is the function that renders *.pdf reports using RMarkdown.
 ```r
 library(climateAnalyzeR)